Environmental sustainability

 As a sport, we throw away an estimated fifteen million tennis balls each year in GB.
 Most balls will only be played with for 4-6 hours on court, but each ball can take up to 300 years to degrade in landfill.

-We have been looking at solutions to this problem and following a successful pilot we would like you to meet DYUCE, an LTA recommended ball recycling service.
+We have been looking at solutions to this problem and following successful pilots we would like you to meet our LTA recommended ball recycling services - Circularball and DYUCE.

 Tennis and padel ball rubber is infinitely recyclable, and DYUCE process all balls, in any condition right here in the UK.
 The recycled rubber is used again in various circular applications including rubber soles for athletic footwear.